-IAS Exam is held in three different stages- Preliminary Exam, Main Exam, and Interview Round.
-On the basis of marks obtained in the main examination and Interview, a final merit list prepared with the name of the candidates who are eligible for recruitment provided their documents are also according to the requirement.
-Presently, the IAS 2020 Mains has been conducted till January 17, 2021 and the results are still awaited.
-As per the UPSC calendar for 2021, The notification for IAS 2021 exam will be released in April 2021 and the Prelims exam will e conducted on June 27, 2021.
-Check IAS Cutoff
+IAS (UPSC CSE) Exam is held in three different stages- Preliminary Exam, Mains Exam, and Interview Round.
+On the basis of marks obtained in the mains examination and Interview, a final merit list prepared with the name of the candidates who are eligible for recruitment provided their documents are also according to the requirement.
+As per the UPSC (Union Public Service Commission) calendar for 2021, the IAS Prelims exam will be conducted on June 27, 2021.

-The selection of candidates is based on the cut-offs released by the commission after preliminary examination and main examination.
-Candidate who qualifies in the preliminary examination can sit for UPSC main examination.
+The selection of candidates is based on the UPSC CSE Cut-offs released by the commission after a preliminary examination and main examination.
+Candidates who qualify in the preliminary examination can sit for the UPSC main examination.
 Similarly, a cut-off is released according to which qualified candidates are called for the interview session hence, preparation of merit list takes place while excluding marks scored in the preliminary examination.
-Read IAS Syllabus

 IAS Prelims 2021 Exam is scheduled to be conducted on June 27, 2021.
 After that authorities will release IAS Result for the same.
 Candidates whose roll numbers are mentioned in the result PDF will proceed to the Main examination.